triemenschneider/react_youtube_westfall_video6/README.md

 * es6
 * babel

-In order to go back to the code and also to learn better to handle remote git-repositories I thought it makes sense to put it here.
+In order to be able to go back to the code and also to learn better to handle remote git-repositories I thought it makes sense to put it here.